Amazon Prime box in a bin

 This is how to obtain the EPR registration number for Amazon

-Amazon has announced it will delete listings of their sellers for Germany and France if they cannot prove their EPR-compliance starting from 2022.
+Packaging, electrical appliances (WEEE), and batteries as well as other waste streams are subject to EPR registration requirements.
+Amazon has been deleting listings of sellers that cannot prove their EPR-compliance since 2022 in Germany and France.
+Since then, a couple more countries have been affected.
+Starting in August 2026, marketplaces will have to make sure their sellers that sell to any and all of the EU countries meet packaging EPR requirements under the new packaging regulation (PPWR).
 As a proof of compliance, Amazon requires the sellers’ EPR registration number.
 You can obtain this number by registering with EPR schemes that will handle the recycling of your packaging and products in these countries.

 What if one does not produce or import products, but buys them from a retailer within the same country?
 In this case, the retailer should already have been registered.
 Amazon then requests the EPR number of your upstream supplier as proof of compliance.
 Should you not be able to get this proof, however, you still need to register with an EPR scheme yourself.